thiagocapuano/waves-documentation/en/waves-explorer/account-balance-top-up-in-testnet.md

 > [!NOTE]
 > The balance of an account in the testnet is topped up by 10 WAVES at a time.
-It is possible to top up the balance again no earlier than 15 minutes since the last top up.
+It is possible to top up the balance again no earlier than 15 minutes since the last top up